elpritchos/omadora/README.md

 # Omadora

-This is my minimal functional install of Hyprland on Fedora, based on the Omarchy implementation and patterns.
+This is my minimal functional install of Hyprland on Fedora 42, based on the Omarchy implementation and patterns.
 It provides a more stable release cycle with tested and curated packages.

 Omadora purposely does not include all the apps and features included with Omarchy.